G&T Saddles work with predominantly traditional wool flocked saddles.

 The saddle and its’ flocking will come to a point when it has been rebalanced and lifted a number of times and the flocking is hard and compacted.
 Then the saddle requires a complete re-flock, similar to a car receiving an MOT!
 The saddle is taken completely apart and all the old, hard compressed flock is replaced with new, soft flock.
 This requires time spent in the workshop to complete.

 Maintaining and being aware of the balance of your saddle on your horse, and the level and condition of your flocking can greatly contribute to the health of your horse’s back.
+G&T Saddles are proud to officially support the Campaign for Wool, a global endeavour initiated by its patron, His Royal Highness The Prince of Wales.
+The Campaign aims to raise awareness amongst consumers about the natural, renewable and biodegradable benefits offered by the fibre.

 We accommodate all levels of horse and rider combinations from beginners through to professional riders.